Bollinger Bands Width (BBW)

 Determines what data from each bar will be used in calculations.
 Close is the default.

 The number of Standard Deviations away from the SMA that the Upper and Lower Bands should be.
 2 is the default.

 Can toggle the visibility of Bollinger Bands Width as well as the visibility of a price line showing the actual current value of the Bollinger Bands Width.
-Can also select the ATR Line's color, line thickness and visual type (Line is the default).
+Can also select the BBW Line's color, line thickness and visual type (Line is the default).